canokeys/canokey-qemu/README.md

 ```

 ## Install (Mac)
-Add the following to the very top of the file `canokey-core/canokey-crypto/mbedtls/library/CMakeLists.txt`:
+Follow the regular install instructions, and then after cloning the repo and cd'ing into it, add the code below to the very top of the file `canokey-core/canokey-crypto/mbedtls/library/CMakeLists.txt`.
+Then follow the rest of the regular instructions.:
 ```
 if(${APPLE})
 	set(CMAKE_C_FLAGS "${CMAKE_C_FLAGS} -Wno-unused-but-set-variable -Wno-unused-but-set-parameter")
 endif()
 ```
-When building QEMU with the `--enable-canokey` option add the additional option to point to the static library: `--extra-ldflags='-L/usr/local/lib -lcanokey-qemu'`.
-Note: if your libraries from `make install` for canokey-qemu went into a directory other than `/usr/local/lib` update the `--extra-ldflags` path as needed.

 ## Doc